Skip to main content

 3. Pick an issue — select an open issue from the kanban board

-4. Spawn an agent — Panopticon creates a git worktree, writes a PRD (plan), and starts coding
+4. Spawn an agent — Panopticon creates an isolated workspace and the agent starts planning and coding

 Headless / CI